archivistsguidetokryoflux/archivists-guide-to-kryoflux/01 PART ONE Getting Started/01 SET-UP AND INSTALLATION/README.md

 ### BETTER: Creating an enclosure
 In institutions where only one person will be working with the KryoFlux, it may be sufficient to handle the board carefully as described above.
 In cases when multiple staff members will be using the board, it will be much more challenging to monitor use to ensure careful handling.

 Since the KryoFlux board is costly, you may want to look at simple enclosures.
 If your electronic acquisitions terminal is a commodity desktop tower or laptop computer, there is likely not going to be room in the housing to mount the board permanently.
-Archivists at Yale designed and wrote online about an enclosure they printed using a 3-D printer, and uploaded the design to `Thingiverse <https://www.thingiverse.com/thing:64058>`_Thingiverse.
+Archivists at Yale designed and wrote online about an enclosure they printed using a 3-D printer, and uploaded the design to [Thingiverse](https://www.thingiverse.com/thing:64058).
 It works relatively well, though there are a few caveats:

 1. Depending on the 3D printer model available to you, a 3D print may have slight errors.
 One such enclosure printed with bits of additional polymer needed to be sanded down in order for the board to fit.
 At Emory, additional polymer supports, designed to help the enclosure maintain its shape during printing, later proved impossible to remove.
 2. There are now variations on the original enclosure design.
 The original is a two-piece object and includes a base and a lid.
 A second version features a slide that may introduce additional complexity.
 Since 3D printing is iterative, you may want to experiment with designs until you find one that is right.